followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/tooltip/border/width.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the width of the tooltip's border in pixels.
+Specifies the width of a tooltip's border in pixels.
 <!--/shortDescription-->

 <!--fullDescription-->